Society of American Archivists: Publications

-Awards Offered
+Awards

 The Society recognizes archivists' achievements with awards for advocacy, writing, and contributions to the profession.
 The highest honor is that of Fellow, a distinction awarded since 1957.
 Every year, there is a new Distinguished Fellows Class, which cannot exceed 5% of the total SAA membership in a given year.
 To qualify for nomination, a candidate must meet all the academic and technical requirements of the profession, be a member of the organization for at least 7 years, and make significant and high quality contributions in the form of scholarly writing, running workshops, and participating in the organization's leadership or other administrative roles.

 In 1974, after the death of Sister M. Claude Lane, an award was sponsored in her name by the Society of Southwest Archivists.
 It is awarded annually by the SAA while being fully established, sponsored, and funded by the Society of Southwest Archivists.

 The SAA also recognizes graduate students of color who are interested in the archival profession.
 The award was first established in 1993 and was later named after Harold T. Pinkett.